2024 Utah Democratic presidential primary

 The 2024 Utah Democratic presidential primary took place on March 5, 2024, as part of the Democratic Party primaries for the 2024 presidential election.
-34 delegates to the Democratic National Convention were allocated to presidential candidates.
-The contest was held on Super Tuesday alongside primaries in 14 other states and territories.
+30 delegates to the Democratic National Convention were allocated, with 4 additional unpledged delegates.
+The open primary was held on Super Tuesday alongside primaries in 14 other states and territories.
+The Republican caucuses were held on the same day.

-Biden won the primary in a landslide and received all 30 delegates.
+Incumbent Joe Biden won the primary without significant opposition and received all 30 delegates.
+Marianne Williamson and Dean Phillips placed behind him, both with just about 5% of votes.

 Candidates

+Candidates had to pay a $500 filing fee in order to participate.
 The following candidates were certified to appear on the ballot: